 What Are Sedative Hypnotics Typically Prescribed For?

-Sedative hypnotics are usually prescribed to treat anxiety, insomnia, and certain seizure disorders due to their calming effects on the central nervous system.
+Sedative hypnotics are prescribed to treat anxiety, insomnia, and certain seizure disorders due to their calming effects on the central nervous system.

 How Are The Effects Of Sedative-Hypnotic Addiction And Cocaine Addiction Different Or Similar?